jump-dev/JuMP.jl/docs/src/manual/models.md

 ### Switching optimizer for the relaxed problem

 A common reason for relaxing integrality is to compute dual variables of the relaxed problem.
-However, some mixed-integer linear solvers (e.g., Cbc) do not return dual solutions, even if the problem does not have integrality restrictions.
+However, some mixed-integer linear solvers (for example, Cbc) do not return dual solutions, even if the problem does not have integrality restrictions.